Learn About the Safe and Sound Protocol in Dallas | Amanda Stretcher Lewis, LPC-S

 The Safe and Sound Protocol is described as a non-invasive acoustic vagus nerve stimulator.
 Through the Safe and Sound Protocol, re-tuning of the nervous system takes place to allow for greater connection, resilience, and the ability to respond to life’s challenges in a more regulated way.

-What to expect with the SSP:
+What to expect with the Safe and Sound Protocol:

 The first thing you can expect with the Safe and Sound Protocol is psychoeducation.
-I used a lot of terminology that’s probably new to you above, and in preparing to start the Safe and Sound Protocol, you can expect much more explanation to get you familiar with PVT and the Safe and Sound Protocol.
+I used a lot of terminology that’s probably new to you above, and in preparing to start the Safe and Sound Protocol, you can expect much more explanation to get you familiar with Polyvagal Theory and the Safe and Sound Protocol.

 During delivery of the Safe and Sound Protocol, you will listen to a playlist that you and I collaboratively choose based on a combination of initial intake and assessments I’ll have you complete alongside our conversations related to your history and preferences and my recommendations.
 We’ll use over-the-ear headphones either in-person in my office or remotely during our Telehealth sessions depending on how we’re meeting.
 For listening remotely, you’ll need a smart phone capable of downloading the app used to deliver the Safe and Sound Protocol and a way for the headphones to connect to that device.